 Three elements in particular have been emphasized throughout: 21st century skills, accountability, and community engagement.

 WebJunction intends for the Index to be widely shared and adapted by a variety of libraries to meet their individual needs.
-Please feel free to download the PDF (3.3 MB) as a whole or the Word version for remixing as you see fit.
+Please feel free to download the PDF (3.3 MB) as a whole or the Word version (available soon) for remixing as you see fit.